bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Some parties hike Iceline Trail by completing a loop with Little Yoho Valley Trail and Yoho Valley Trail.
 Including these forest trails, however, adds distance while adding little scenery.
 On Iceline Trail, we turned around after reaching the highest point, a little moraine called Iceline Summit.

 The trail continues climbing while running over small ridges and through shallow glacier-fed streams.
 After covering several delightful kilometres, we reached a small hill next to the trail: Iceline Summit.
 It rises only 20 m above the plateau, but it's high enough to peer down at the north end of the plateau and see two more tarns.
 It’s also a great perch to gaze at several peaks, including nearby Isolated Peak and Whaleback Mountain.
 After looking around, we started heading down.
-The best thing about doing Iceline Trail as an out-and-back trip is getting to see all the great scenery again!
+The best thing about doing Iceline Trail as an out-and-back trip is seeing all the great scenery again!

 Iceline Trail, along with several other trails, begins in front of Takakkaw Falls